subhan-mammadli/learning-journey/cs50p/Lecture8/notes.md

         return a + b
 ```

-Use static methods for small helper functions logically related to the class.
+Use static methods for helpers logically related to the class.

 ---

-# 12. Inheritance (Extending Classes)
+# 🧬 12.
+Inheritance (Extending Classes)

-A subclass inherits attributes and methods from a parent class.

 ```python
 class Wizard: